Francisco-Rosa/FreeCAD-Movie/README.md

 ### Preparation

-Before using the workbench, some preparations are necessary:
+For full using the workbench, two basic preparations are necessary:

 1. Create an animation with a workbench, script or macro of FreeCAD that are prepared for using this workbench (ex.
 [Modified ExplodedAssembly](https://github.com/Francisco-Rosa/ExplodedAssembly)).
-2. If you want to integrated your animation workbench, script or macro to Movie Workbench, see how to in the TUTORIAL.txt file.
+If you want to integrated your animation workbench, script or macro to Movie Workbench, see how in the [TUTORIAL.md](https://github.com/Francisco-Rosa/FreeCAD-Movie/blob/master/TUTORIAL.md).
-3. For using render frames, you must install the Render Workbench, prepare rendering projects and test them to make sure everything is working correctly. (see information in [FreeCAD-Render](https://github.com/FreeCAD/FreeCAD-render)).
-4. Open the Render Workbench and position cameras that better show the animation (recommended).
+2. If yoy want use the rendered frames (**R2**), you must install the Render Workbench, prepare rendering projects and test them preventively to make sure everything is working correctly (see information in [FreeCAD-Render](https://github.com/FreeCAD/FreeCAD-render)).
+It is also recommended to take advantage and position some cameras from this workbench that better show the animation.

 ### Usage
 After preparation done, go to Movie Workbench and: